Maintenance and tyre tips for travel with your bike

 There a a number of maintenance videos on the web, GCN has a nice video library.
 This video gets you started while this goes a bit more into detail.
 Particularly gears and breaks require some experience and product specific knowledge.

-Tyre choices: Tyre choice will affect your ride quality, the longevity of your tyres, and how often you have to deal with punctures.
+Tyre choices: Tyres are an art in itself and tyre choice will affect your ride quality, the longevity of your tyres, and how often you have to deal with punctures.
 So which brands offer good cycling tyres?
 Leading brands include Continental, Pirelli, Vittoria, Michelin and Schwalbe.
 Between these five manufacturers, virtually all of your tyre needs should be covered.

 Key factors to consider when choosing a tyre include the type of roads you will be riding on, the style of riding you plan to do, and how willing you are to deal with punctures.
 In simple terms, the greater the puncture protection, the higher the rolling resistance and the greater the potential loss of performance.

-Quality tyres are expensive, and there may be a temptation to choose a cheaper option.
-In my opinion, however, this is false economy.
+Quality tyres are expensive but definately worth it.
 It is best to discuss tyre options with your bike shop to determine which tyre is most suitable for your riding style and the roads you typically ride.

 Performance

-I love the Continental Grand Prix performance road tyres.
-They are probably among the best road bike tyres available, and I have been using them for years.
-At the top end of the market, all the brands mentioned above offer excellent tyres with great road feedback and low rolling resistance.
+I am a great fan of the Continental Grand Prix range of performance road tyres.
+They are among the best road cycling tyres available, and I have been using them for years.
+At the premium end of the market, all of the major brands mentioned above offer excellent tyres, combining outstanding road feel with low rolling resistance.

-The price for this performance advantage is that these tyres are built to be lightweight, and the rubber compound can be more susceptible to punctures.
-They are designed for fast roads, fast rides, and clean, well-maintained surfaces.
+The trade-off for this performance is that these tyres are designed to be lightweight, and their softer rubber compounds can be more susceptible to punctures.
+They are intended for fast roads, spirited riding, and clean, well-maintained surfaces.

-I have used these tyres on many rides without a single puncture in Germany, Italy, Austria, and even Hong Kong, whereas in the UK they puncture much more frequently.
-Road quality is therefore a key factor when using these tyres.
+I have used these tyres on countless rides without a single puncture in Germany, Italy, Austria, and even Hong Kong, whereas in the UK I have experienced punctures far more frequently.
+Road quality is therefore a key factor when choosing and using performance tyres.

-These tyres are more durable and designed to cope with a wide range of conditions, from urban streets to country roads and in all kinds of weather.
-If your riding regularly includes a mix of these environments, a four-season tyre may be the right choice for you.
+These tyres are more durable and are designed to cope with a wide range of conditions, from urban streets to country roads, routes where you may occasionally need to negotiate short gravel sections, and in all kinds of weather.
+If your riding regularly includes a mix of these environments, a tyre with more substantial puncture protection may be the right choice for you.

 To Tubeless or not to Tubeless